-Paying off your mortgage early may help you to rid yourself of debt sooner, save on interest and let you finally live in a house that is actually your own without having to worry about another home loan repayment ever again.
+Paying off your mortgage early may help you to rid yourself of debt sooner, save you interest and let you finally live in a house that is actually your own without having to worry about another home loan repayment ever again.
 Sounds pretty good right?

 And aside from making repayments, there may be other options to tackling these kinds of debt including debt consolidation loans, refinancing your existing loan or balance transfer credit cards.
 Keep in mind though, balance transfer offers are temporary and interest rates tend to spike after the deal is over.

 Want to know more about your options when it comes to choosing a home loan?
-Jump over to our Home Loan Hub for more articles, guides and tips to help you find what you’re looking for.
+Jump over to our home loan hub for more articles, guides, videos and tips to help you find the information you’re looking for.